feathersjs/feathers/docs/guides/frontend/javascript.md

 - We also added click event listeners for three buttons. `#login` will get the credentials and just log in with those.
 Clicking `#signup` will signup and log in at the same time.
 It will first create a new user on our API and then log in with that same user information.
 Finally, `#logout` will forget the JWT and then show the login page again.
 - The `#submit` button event listener gets the message text from the input field, creates a new message on the messages service and then clears out the field.
 - Next, we added two `created` event listeners.
 One for `messages` which calls the `addMessage` function to add the new message to the list and one for `users` which adds the user to the list via `addUser`.
 This is how Feathers does real-time and everything we need to do in order to get everything to update automatically.
-- To kick our application off, we call `login()` which as mentioned above will either show the chat application right away (if we signed in before and the token isn’t expired) or the login page.
+- To kick our application off, we call `login()` which as mentioned above will either show the chat application right away (if we signed in before and the token hasn’t expired) or the login page.

 ## Using the chat application